quimortiz/quimortiz.github.io/dbastar.md

 ## TL;DR

 Iterative Discontinuity Bounded A\* (iDb-A\*) is a new kinodynamic motion planner that combines search and optimization in an iterative way.
-It is asymptoticaly optimal and faster than state-of-the-art motion planners in a wide range of problems with car-like and flying robots.
+It is asymptotically optimal and faster than state-of-the-art motion planners in a wide range of problems with car-like and flying robots.

 ## Paper